 The Tennessee Beef Heifer Development Program is to incentivize the repopulation of the beef herd through custom heifer development.
 It will be accomplished by the implementation of management practices with access to more productive replacement females allowing for more rapid expansion of Tennessee's beef herd.
-It will also improve the longevity of these females, decreasing turnover and providing for exponential improvement in genetics and associated revenue generation.
+This will improve the longevity of these females, decreasing turnover and providing for exponential improvement in genetics and associated revenue generation.

 The program is a partnership of the University of Tennessee Institute of Agriculture and the Tennessee Farmer's Cooperative designed to: